staturecrane/dcgan_vae_torch/README.md

 ```

 where the input folder is expected to contain 128x128 color images.
 The model resamples the training set after every epoch so as to fit on a GPU, and still get a wide breadth of samples.
 Output folder is for generated samples from the model, although if you want to reconstruct test samples, this can be done by adding a test tensor and running it through a forward pass on the model.

+To run as a vanilla variational autoencoder, all you have to do is comment out any line that references "discriminator" and "netD", and the "optim.adam" functions in the main loop that reference "fDX" and "fGx".